 In this Article

 Some women may feel a little anxious thinking about their next period after an abortion.
-The recovery process may be different for every woman as it depends on factors like how their bodies coped with the abortion, how well they looked after their health after the abortion, and how far their pregnancy had progressed before the abortion.
+The recovery process may be different for every woman as it depends on factors like how their bodies cope with the abortion, how well they look after their health after the abortion, and how far their pregnancy had progressed before the abortion.

-But it is important to understand the difference between post-abortion bleeding and the start of regular periods after an abortion.
-In case of surgical abortion, bleeding after the procedure is normal which should not be mistaken for normal menstrual periods.
+But it is important to understand the difference between post-abortion bleeding and the start of regular periods after the procedure.
+In case of surgical abortion, bleeding after the procedure is normal, but it should not be mistaken for menstruation.